 Tiny needles, smaller than a strand of hair, penetrate the skin creating channels of micro-trauma, which trigger the production of collagen and elastin.
 While it sounds like a form of torture, the process is actually minimally invasive and can improve skin’s texture and elasticity, as well as fine lines and wrinkles.

 Microneedling has been used for decades to rejuvenate the skin, but modern medical devices have added a new dimension of treatment by combining Radio Frequency energy (known as RF) to amplify collagen production.
 The addition of RF energy allows providers to treat deeper and more efficiently, creating collagen remodeling beyond the upper layers of skin.
-The use of at-home hand rollers and other nonprofessional microneedling devices are NOT effective and may even damage the skin.
-Microneedling for acne scars, wrinkles, sagging skin and even hair loss are a few of the conditions that can be improved, and in some cases, eradicated by microneedle treatments.
+At home, hand-held Microneedling manual rollers pale in comparison to the latest technological devices using RF.
+Microneedling for acne scars, wrinkles, sagging skin, and even hair loss are a few of the conditions that can be improved, and in some cases, eradicated by microneedle treatments.

 The second most frequently asked question about Microneedling is, “Does it hurt? “ The level of discomfort is different for everyone and your treatment experience will also depend largely on the skill of the provider.
-In my treatment room, a topical lidocaine is applied to freshly cleansed skin for thirty minutes prior to treatment.
-The Radio Frequency handpiece uses a disposable tip that will deploy a set of twenty five, gold plated, insulated microneedles into the skin at once in a brief pulse.
+In my treatment room, topical lidocaine is applied to freshly cleansed skin for thirty minutes prior to treatment.
+The Radio Frequency handpiece uses a disposable tip that will deploy a set of twenty-five, gold plated, insulated microneedles into the skin at once in a brief pulse.
 Radio Frequency heat energy is emitted from the needles directly into the tissue at depths of up to 3mm, and an ice roller is used after each pass to relieve the discomfort.